Abortion in Tennessee: Judicial history

 On September 12, 2023, three women filed a lawsuit against the state of Tennessee over the state's abortion ban, stating that they were denied abortions despite having dangerous pregnancy complications.
 On January 8, 2024, four additional women and two doctors joined the lawsuit.

 In October 2024, a Tennessee court blocked enforcement of the abortion ban in certain emergencies, ruling that the medical emergency exception in Tennessee's abortion ban was unclear and violated a pregnant individual's right to life under the Tennessee state constitution.
 The preliminary order said that abortion must be allowed if a pregnant patient's water breaks too early, the cervix dilates before the fetus is viable, or if a fetus has a fatal diagnosis that threatens the pregnant patient's health.
 It barred the state from disciplining doctors who performed abortions under those circumstances.

 Clinic history

+Number and usage of clinics

 Between 1982 and 1992, the number of abortion clinics in the state declined by 47, going from 128 in 1982 to 33 in 1992.
 In 2014, there were seven abortion clinics in the state.
 In 2014, 96% of the counties in the state did not have an abortion clinic.
 That year, 63% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, there were four Planned Parenthood clinics, all of which offered abortion services, in a state with a population of 1,519,130 women aged 15–49.

+Anti-abortion violence against clinics

+Anti-abortion extremists are considered a domestic terrorist threat by the United States Department of Justice.

+On January 22, 2021 — the 48th anniversary of Roe v Wade — a gunman fired a shotgun through the front doors of Knoxville's Planned Parenthood clinic, which was the only abortion provider in East Tennessee at that time.
+The gunman was not identified until nearly two years later, when federal court documents related to the January 6, 2021, insurrection at the U.S. Capitol Building named Mark Reno as the Knoxville Planned Parenthood gunman.

+Less than one year later, on the morning of December 31, 2021, Knoxville's Planned Parenthood clinic was set on fire by an arsonist.
+The structure was in the midst of a renovation.
+Firefighters arrived to find that the single-story commercial building had a fire that reached through the roof.
+The fire, which was quickly put out, caused a "total loss" of the building, according to the Knoxville Fire Department (KFD).
+KFD and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) ruled the fire an arson.
+The arsonist was later revealed to be Mark Reno, who had shot through the clinic's front door less than a year prior.
+The clinic had to be rebuilt, which took years.
+Its absence left East Tennessee with no clinics providing abortion services.